Current Size: 100%

 Photography is permitted in all Museum exhibition areas, except for the Gallery of the Slopes of the Acropolis and the Archaic Acropolis Gallery.
 No use of flash or any portable equipment such as tripod and lighting kit is allowed inside the Museum.
 The publication of photographs in any print or electronic media is not permitted.
 Photographs for personal use can be found here.

 Covering more than 300 exhibits and with the help of images, templates, drawings and reconstructions, the Acropolis Museum Official Guide provides a colourful introduction to the richness and diversity of its unique collections and is a perfect companion for visitors who wish to get acquainted with the Museum’s highlights.
-It is available for purchase in the Museum Shops in four languages (Greek, English, French and German).
-A Short Guide is also available for purchase in the Museum Shops in five languages (Greek, English, French, German and Spanish).
-This Guide can be found in Braille (Greek and English) for loan at the Museum’s Information Desk.
+It is available for purchase in the Museum Shops in Greek, English, French, German and Spanish.
+A Short Guide is also available for purchase in the Museum Shops in Greek, English, French, German and Spanish.
+This Guide can be found in Braille, Greek and English, for loan at the Museum’s Information Desk.

 The Museum does not organize guided tours but suggests that visitors find a guide through the Association of Licensed Tourist Guides if they require one.

 The Information Desk is located on the ground floor of the Museum, near the Ticket Desk, and operates during Museum opening hours.
 Here visitors can obtain a free Museum map in eight languages (Greek, English, French, German, Spanish, Russian, Chinese and Japanese), as well as comments and lost property forms.